 And that’s what you want for the next step.

 Do a good search on LinkedIn Sales Navigator

-Doing a good search on the Sales Navigator is based on the same principles as the normal search but offers more filters.
+Performing a good search on the Sales Navigator is based on the same principles as performing a good search on a regular search, except that Sales Navigator offers more filters.

-We have already done a complete article on the subject so I will just summarize.
-We will retain the most useful filters, such as :
+We have already written a comprehensive article on the subject so I will just summarize.
+The most useful filters are:

 - The size of the company.
 Essential to address prospects by need (you don’t talk the same way to a decision-maker in a small business as to a decision-maker in a large company).

 - The hierarchical level.
-Interesting but not to be used alone because it is not very precise (it is calculated by LinkedIn according to the title, so the LinkedIn algorithm may be wrong).
+Interesting but not to be used alone as it is not very precise (it is calculated by LinkedIn according to the title, so the LinkedIn algorithm may be wrong).

 - Seniority.
 Useful if you want to target people who are new to the company (and who could bring new products to the company) or conversely, decision-makers in the company.

 Clean up your LinkedIn lead lists